Bike Test: Polygon Siskiu T8

 This concept isn’t new, of course, but it does mean that the wheel size is more proportional to rider height, which helps to keep ride feel consistent across all sizes… and if you fit a medium you get to choose which way you want to roll!

 In the Stand

 Polygon has obviously put a lot of thought into the aesthetics of the Siskiu T8, and I think it’s hit the nail squarely on the head.
-The matte black frame with its orange and turquise highlights looks classy and understated.
+The matte black frame with its orange and turquoise highlights looks classy and understated.
 The lines are clean and the frame build looks beefy and ready to rumble.
-Welds aren’t quite as clean as on some other bikes I’ve seen, but they’re certainly not terrible, and it’s also nice to see solid pivot points with laser etched torque values on them, too.
+Welds aren’t quite as clean as on some other bikes I’ve seen, but they’re certainly not terrible, and it’s also nice to see solid pivot points with laser-etched torque values on them, too.